 2. Pay attention to colors.
-Color produces an emotional response in people – and importantly, different colors trigger different emotional responses.
+Color produces an emotional response in people – and, importantly, different colors trigger different emotional responses.
 For example, red and orange are said to increase heartbeat and breathing.
 You’ll find red color on many restaurant websites (and inside many restaurants – including on table cloths).

+3. Consider Performance.
 Don’t play music on your site.
 People hate it.
 Save the music for your restaurant.

 4. Emphasize discounts and special events.

 If your restaurant runs promotions or has special events, make that clear on the homepage.
-Although your visitors might be looking for a place to eat today, it helps to let them know that you’ll have special events in the future too – that way, you might turn a casual browser into a regular customer.
+Although your visitors might be looking for a place to eat today, it helps to let them know that you’ll have special events in the future, too – that way, you might turn a casual browser into a regular customer.

 5. Organize your site to provide a better user experience.

 For example, can visitors to your site easily make a reservation or order by phone?
-Is your phone number clearly visible on the homepage?
+Is your phone number visible on the homepage?

 6. Content is important.
-You may already know that search engines index sites based on the quality of content (and links).
+You may already know that search engines index sites based on the quality of the content (and links).
 The more content on your site, the more attractive your site becomes for search engines (more about search engine optimization in tip 9 below).

 Tip: Consider how the URLs on your site will look to search engines and people.
-Where you can (this is not difficult to do when you use content management systems – such as a WordPress blog), use natural sounding names for your URLs and titles.
-For example, the How It Works page on the crowdSPRING site has the following easy to read ULR: http://www.crowdspring.com/how-it-works/
+Where you can (this is not difficult to do when you use content management systems – such as a WordPress blog), use natural-sounding names for your URLs and titles.
+For example, the How It Works page on the crowdSPRING site has the following easy-to-read ULR: https://www.crowdspring.com/how-it-works/

 If you run a restaurant or are thinking about starting one and have a question about web design best practices for restaurants – please ask in the comments.
-Can you suggest other tips and best practices for restaurant web design?

 Design Done Better